Lainieeeee/Lainieeeee/README.md

 Welcome to my profile!
 Here are my skills and tools I use.

 ## My Skill 🪴
-These are the technologies and tools I've used in my work or collaborated on.
+These are the technologies and tools I have worked with, collaborated on, or studied independently.

 🖥️ **Front-end**